-The COVID-19 pandemic continues to rapidly evolve.
-As a result of the COVID-19 pandemic, we experienced some delays in setting up our current Phase 1/2 clinical trial and in clinical site initiation, including delays in recruiting clinical site investigators and clinical site staff, which we may experience again in the future.
-The extent of the impact of the COVID-19 pandemic on our business, operations and development timelines and plans remains uncertain, and will depend on certain developments, including the duration of the outbreak and its impact on our development activities, planned clinical trial enrollment, future trial sites, CROs, third-party manufacturers, and other third parties with whom we do business, as well as its impact on regulatory authorities and our key scientific and management personnel.
-The ultimate impact of the COVID-19 pandemic or a similar health epidemic is highly uncertain and subject to change.
-To the extent possible, we are conducting business as usual, with necessary or advisable modifications to employee travel and with many of our employees working remotely.
-We continue to actively monitor the rapidly evolving situation related to the COVID-19 pandemic and may take further actions that alter our operations, including those that may be required by federal, state or local authorities, or that we determine are in the best interests of our employees and other third parties with whom we do business.
-During 2021, although we modified our operations and practices due to the COVID-19 pandemic and to comply with federal, state and local requirements, our business, operations and development timelines were not material adversely affected.
-In October 2021, the Company re-opened its offices to administrative employees, however due to the resurgence of cases relating to the spread of the Delta and Omicron variants, the Company continued to limit access to its offices and may close its offices again in the future as the COVID-19 pandemic continues to evolve.
+The COVID-19 pandemic continues to evolve.
+As a result of the COVID-19 pandemic, we experienced some delays in setting up our current Phase 1/2 clinical study and in clinical site initiation, including delays in recruiting clinical site investigators and clinical site staff, which we may experience again in the future for clinical trials, including ongoing clinical trials involving OP-1250 in combination with other therapies.
+The extent of the impact of the COVID-19 pandemic on our business, operations, development timelines and plans, including the resulting impact on our expenditures and capital needs, remains uncertain, and will depend on factors, including the duration of the COVID-19 pandemic, frequency of outbreaks and the resultant impact on our development activities, planned clinical trial enrollment, future trial sites, CROs, third-party manufacturers, and other third parties with whom we do business, as well as its impact on regulatory authorities and our key scientific and management personnel.
+We continue to actively monitor the evolving situation related to the COVID-19 pandemic and may take further actions that alter our operations, including those that may be required by federal, state or local authorities, or that we determine are in the best interests of our employees and other third parties with whom we do business.
+During 2021 and 2022, although we modified our operations and practices due to the COVID-19 pandemic and to comply with federal, state and local requirements, our business, operations and development timelines were not materially adversely affected.
+In March 2022, we fully reopened our offices to all employees and continue to comply with protocols implemented by respective health authorities.
+As a result of the COVID-19 pandemic, we experienced some delays in setting up our current Phase 1/2 clinical study and in clinical site initiation, including delays in recruiting clinical site investigators and clinical site staff.
+We also experienced subject enrollment timeline delays in a Phase 1b clinical study of OP-1250 in combination with another CDK4/6 inhibitor and with a PI3Ka inhibitor.
+We may experience these or other continuing impacts of the COVID-19 pandemic in the future.
+We continue to monitor developments related to COVID-19 and may close our offices again in the future.
 The extent to which the COVID-19 pandemic may affect our business, operations and development timelines and plans in the future, including the resulting impact on our expenditures and capital needs, remains uncertain.